seancorfield/depstar/README.md

 By default, only the system and project `deps.edn` files are used (as if the `:repro true` option is provided). _This is intended to correspond to the CLI's `-Srepro` option that ignores the user `deps.edn` file._ If the `:repro false` option is provided instead, the user `deps.edn` file is also used.

 If you need to adjust the computed classpath, based on aliases, you can supply a vector of aliases to the `:aliases` exec argument of `depstar`.
+This classpath is used for both the AOT compilation process and for the JAR building.

 For example, you can add web assets into an uberjar by including an alias in your project `deps.edn`: